gprMax/gprMax/README.rst

         user_models/

-* ``docs`` contains the source files for the User Guide.
-The documentation is written using reStructuredText (http://docutils.sourceforge.net/rst.html) markup, and is built using Sphinx (http://sphinx-doc.org) and Read the Docs (https://readthedocs.org).
+* ``docs`` contains source files for the User Guide.
+The User Guide is written using reStructuredText (http://docutils.sourceforge.net/rst.html) markup, and is built using Sphinx (http://sphinx-doc.org) and Read the Docs (https://readthedocs.org).
 * ``gprMax`` is the main package.
 Within this package the main module is ``gprMax.py``
 * ``LICENSE`` contains information on the GNU General Public License v3 or higher (http://www.gnu.org/copyleft/gpl.html).
 * ``README.rst`` contains getting started information on installation, usage, and new features/changes.